 - Desiring to get close to the hospital may also result in landing in non-ideal places.

-Operations – Life saving – access for medical staff
+Life saving – fly medical staff in

-So we fly in medical teams and move them around.
+So, we fly in medical teams and move them around.
 This is a vital part of the early response.

 We also fly in medical stores.
 This aid supports community nurses and NGO medical staffs.